Digital Turbine (NASDAQ:APPS) Issues Q1 2022 Earnings Guidance

-Digital Turbine (NASDAQ:APPS) updated its first quarter 2022 earnings guidance on Tuesday.
+Digital Turbine (NASDAQ:APPS) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.310-0.310 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.210.
 The company issued revenue guidance of $188 million-192 million, compared to the consensus revenue estimate of $101.94 million.

-Several research firms have commented on APPS.
-Craig Hallum upped their price objective on Digital Turbine from $90.00 to $105.00 and gave the company a buy rating in a research note on Tuesday, March 23rd.
-Canaccord Genuity boosted their target price on Digital Turbine from $85.00 to $86.00 and gave the stock a hold rating in a research report on Wednesday, June 2nd.
-Maxim Group boosted their target price on Digital Turbine from $111.00 to $132.00 and gave the stock a buy rating in a research report on Wednesday, June 2nd.
-Roth Capital boosted their target price on Digital Turbine from $100.00 to $115.00 and gave the stock a buy rating in a research report on Tuesday, March 23rd.
-Finally, Zacks Investment Research upgraded Digital Turbine from a hold rating to a strong-buy rating and set a $82.00 target price on the stock in a research report on Tuesday, May 4th.
-One research analyst has rated the stock with a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Digital Turbine currently has an average rating of Buy and a consensus target price of $82.44.
+APPS has been the topic of a number of analyst reports.
+Zacks Investment Research raised shares of Digital Turbine from a hold rating to a strong-buy rating and set a $82.00 target price on the stock in a research note on Tuesday, May 4th.
+Canaccord Genuity lifted their price target on shares of Digital Turbine from $85.00 to $86.00 and gave the company a hold rating in a research report on Wednesday, June 2nd.
+Roth Capital lifted their price target on shares of Digital Turbine from $100.00 to $115.00 and gave the company a buy rating in a research report on Tuesday, March 23rd.
+Maxim Group lifted their price target on shares of Digital Turbine from $111.00 to $132.00 and gave the company a buy rating in a research report on Wednesday, June 2nd.
+Finally, Craig Hallum lifted their price target on shares of Digital Turbine from $90.00 to $105.00 and gave the company a buy rating in a research report on Tuesday, March 23rd.
+One research analyst has rated the stock with a hold rating, six have given a buy rating and one has issued a strong buy rating to the company’s stock.
+The stock currently has a consensus rating of Buy and an average price target of $82.44.

 Digital Turbine, Inc, through its subsidiaries, provides media and mobile communication products and solutions for mobile operators, application advertisers, device original equipment manufacturers, and other third parties worldwide.
 Its software platform that enables mobile operators and OEMs to control, manage, and monetize devices.